-While Pollack Peacebuilding Systems provides a variety of reactive and proactive peacebuilding services, from training and coaching to organizational assessments, one of our primary services is our Workplace Peacemaking Program, designed to address current conflict between individuals and teams.
-Our Workplace Peacemaking Program typically includes what we call the CPR Protocol: Conflict Resolution, Problem-Solving, and Relationship Rebuilding.
-That is, facilitating a dialogue between parties that aims at resolving conflicts and transform relationships.
-So, how do conflict resolution and relationship mediation work?
+Pollack Peacebuilding Systems provides a variety of reactive and proactive workplace conflict resolution services, from training and coaching to organizational assessments.
+One of our primary services is our Workplace Peacemaking Program, designed to address current conflict between individuals and teams.
+Peacemaking typically involves individual coaching and dialogue facilitation between parties that aim to resolve conflicts and transform relationships.
+So, how do our conflict resolution services work?